Discrepancies between actual and requested budget orders

-When you create a budget order, the amount you're billed for that order across all your campaigns won't exceed the budget amount you choose.
+When you create an account budget, the amount that you're billed, across all your campaigns, won't exceed the budget amount that you choose.
 But the amount spent (called the spend) can be higher.

-Monitor your budget order's amount and spend during the course of the budget order.
-This can help make sure your campaigns don't unexpectedly stop running.
+Monitor your budget's amount and spend during the course of the account.
+This can help make sure that your campaigns don't unexpectedly stop running.